-While there are numerous small hotels to choose from, the best way to immerse yourself into island life is by staying at one of the many available beach rentals.
-Most rental properties are located in the wider north end, which is notably more residential, but is also home to some of the best shopping on the island.
+The best way to immerse yourself in island life is by staying at one of the many available beach rentals.
+Most rental properties are located in the wider north end, which is notably more residential, but boasts the best shopping on the island.
 Bradenton Beach and Holmes Beach are other alternatives with shopping and dining districts of their own.
-Both annamariaparadise.com and Island Real Estate have dozens of listings for you to peruse.
+Anna Maria Paradise and Island Real Estate have dozens of listings to peruse.

 While it's perfectly acceptable to spend all of your days being a beach bum, there's plenty more to do if you're up for exploring.

 Hit the water in a tandem kayak to paddle through nearby preserves.
-Rent a kayak from Surfer Bus (temporarily on hiatus, check their Facebook page for the latest updates) for a 1-hour journey through Robinson Preserve to the park’s observation tower.
-This local preserve is worth a return visit on foot, too!
+Rent a kayak from Surfer Bus for a 1-hour journey through Robinson Preserve to the park's observation tower.
 Or, head south and cross the bridge to Longboat Key to rent a kayak from Happy Paddler.
 From here, you can paddle to Jewfish Key near Longboat Pass, check out Beer Can Island and cruise out into the Gulf to take in views of Anna Maria Island from the water.

-If you don’t mind the 30-minute drive, follow Gulf Drive south to Lido Key for an afternoon spent kayaking in the mangroves.
-While you can certainly hire a guide, the mangroves are well marked and easy to navigate, and your rental company may also provide a map.
+If you don't mind the 30-minute drive, follow Gulf Drive south to Lido Key for an afternoon spent kayaking in the mangroves.
+While you can certainly hire a guide, the mangroves are well marked and easy to navigate.
+Your rental company may also provide a map.
 Keep an eye out for manatees as they frequent the area at certain times of year.

 Instead of driving, catch the trolley at one of the many stops along Gulf Drive.
 The trolley runs the entire length of the island and is completely free.
 Consider making a stop at Pine Avenue to visit the local shops and art galleries, the City Pier, and Bayfront Park.
-Stop by Shiny Fish Emporium to paint your own sand dollar for $15.
+Stop by Shiny Fish Emporium to paint your own sand dollar–walk ins are welcome.

 For an afternoon drink, pull up a seat at your own tiki hut table on the beach at The Kokonut Hut.
-Just across the street, you’ll find my favorite lunch spot on the island: Wicked Cantina.
-This Tex-Mex joint owned by a husband and wife team serves up killer tacos (I love the shrimp tacos and carnitas street tacos), chips and salsa, and the best mango margaritas I’ve ever had.
-You’ll frequently find a talented local musician on the patio out front.
-The patio has been expanded to allow for additional outdoor seating.
+Just across the street, you'll find my favorite lunch spot on the island: Wicked Cantina.
+This Tex-Mex joint owned by a husband and wife team serves up killer tacos, chips and salsa, and the best mango margaritas in town.
+You'll frequently find a talented local musician on the patio out front.

-For a slightly more upscale date night out, make your way to The Doctor’s Office.
-This tiny cocktail bar has a killer craft cocktail menu and you’ll be greeted with a “prescription” aka a taste test of a featured drink for the day upon being seated.
-While the food menu is small, it’s sophisticated and includes items like cheese & charcuterie and duck tacos.
-There’s typically a wait as only a certain number of people are permitted inside at a time, but the wait is worth it!
+For a slightly more upscale date night out, make your way to The Doctor's Office.
+This tiny cocktail bar has a killer craft cocktail menu.
+You'll even be greeted with a “prescription” aka a taste test of a featured drink for the day upon being seated.
+While the food menu is small, it's sophisticated and includes items like cheese & charcuterie and duck tacos.
+Reservations are required.
 Other personal favorites include Mar Vista in Longboat Key and the swanky Shore Longboat Key.